showSidebars ==

 Inevitably, the topic now overlaps with social choice and ethics, as these ideas and choices will have to be operationalised and put inside the algorithms that are driving the machine.
 He adds, “Whenever you try to decentralise decision-making, you also have to provide the right incentives for making the correct decisions.
 But what the correct decisions are, is a matter of debate.”

-Reflecting on how the realm of technological development has become an area where ethics, social choice and philosophy are all intertwined together, Prof Chatterji says, “It will be interesting to see how they evolve together over time.”
+Reflecting on how the realm of technological development has become an area where ethics, social choice and philosophy are all intertwined together, Chatterji says, “It will be interesting to see how they evolve together over time.”

 School of Economics, Singapore Management University